On the limitations of data-based price discrimination: Information-theoretic limitation of data-based pricing

 where the infimum $\inf_{\psi}$ is taken over the set of all multiple decisions (with $M$ choices).
 To proceed, we apply the Fano's inequality from information theory \citep{cover2005elements}.
 Fano's inequality gives a lower bound on the average probability of mistakes:\footnote{We do not present the Fano's inequality in its standard form as in \citet{cover2005elements}.
 Instead, we use a version from \citet{wainwright2019high} that is more convenient for our purposes.}

 where $\text{KL}(\cdot\|\cdot)$ denotes the Kullback-Leibler (KL) divergence between two distributions:

 To obtain a sharp bound based on the multiple classification problem, we want to find a set of distributions (where the cardinality $M$ of the set is large enough) that are close enough to each other (small enough pairwise KL divergence) but their optimal prices are sufficiently separated.
 We leave the detailed proof to Appendix \ref{sec:proof-lower-x0}.
 Our proof is based on a delicate construction of conditional densities along with an application of the Gilbert-Varshamov Lemma from coding theory.
+Specifically, we use the distribution $Y,X\sim U[0,1]$ with $X$ independent of $Y$ as the benchmark distribution and construct its perturbed versions with some correlation.